micahflack/blog/_posts/2023-09-27-Tailscale-Proxy.md

 Sometimes you need to use Tailscale, but all traffic for the network you're on needs to passthrough a proxy.
 There is some conflicting information about this on the wiki and issues pages for Tailscale on Github.
 See this issue [#931](https://github.com/tailscale/tailscale/issues/931#issuecomment-728195103).

+This can be fixed by adding the following lines to:

+`/etc/default/tailscaled`

-This can be fixed by adding the following lines to `/etc/default/tailscaled`.
-IF this doesn't exist for you, check the systemd file at `/lib/systemd/system/tailscaled.service`.
+If this doesn't exist for you, check the systemd file at:

+`/lib/systemd/system/tailscaled.service`

     # Set the port to listen on for incoming VPN packets.
     # Remote nodes will automatically be informed about the new port number,